 Two-Day Fimmvorduhals Trek

-Hiking route: The trek begins on the east side of Skogafoss waterfall.
+Hiking route: The trek begins on the east side of the Skogafoss waterfall.
 As you reach the top of the waterfall cliff, you will take a short rest to take in the glorious view of the famous waterfall carrying voluminous water plunging down.
 You will then hike on the mountain trail Skogaheidi, passing smaller waterfalls and other beautiful scenes.
 From there you will reach a 500-meter summit before you hike across glacial rivers.
 Soon you will arrive at the best viewpoint for Eyjafjallajokull glacier.
 On the second day, your journey continues after passing the volcano until you reach the magnificent Thorsmork valley.
-Then your group will head back to Reykjavik.

 Helicopter Tour to Volcanoes and Glaciers